innoobijr/adjointschool-24-cp/submission.md

 former is to increase the level of sharing between edges that share the same labels and terms.
 The latter, tracing, is a bit more involved.

-*Tracing semantics*
+**IV.d Tracing semantics**

 <figure id="fig:labelling">
 <img alt="" src="https://raw.githubusercontent.com/innoobijr/adjointschool-24-cp/main/img/labelling.png" style="width:80.0%" />
 </figure>

-In term rewriting and term graph rewriting, labeling allows us to '&#769;lift" out rewrite rules into a context where each reduction step can now track symbols and their occurrences through multiple derivations.
+In term rewriting and term graph rewriting, labeling allows us to '&#769;lift" our rewrite rules into a context where each reduction step can now track symbols and their occurrences through multiple derivations.
 This labeling can be extended to arbitrary rewrite systems with the condition that restrictions must to placed on the labelling to ensure that